 American Honda Motor Co., Inc.

-For more information on the Honda Campus All Star Challenge and a list of the 64 participating HBCU’s please visit www.hcasc.com.
+For more information on the Honda Campus All-Star Challenge and a list of the 48 participating HBCUs please visit http://www.hcasc.com/nct11/great48.asp.

-Based on its belief in The Power of Dreams, Honda supports a variety of initiatives aimed at advancing education and creating experiences of discovery that help people see and achieve their own dreams.
-The Honda Campus All-Star Challenge is just one of the many programs that demonstrate Honda’s long-term commitment to Historically Black Colleges and Universities and to helping young people follow their dreams.
+Based on its belief of The Power of Dreams, Honda supports a variety of initiatives to advance education and create experiences of discovery that help people see and achieve their own dreams.
+The Honda Campus All-Star Challenge and the Honda Battle of the Bands are two of Honda’s philanthropic programs that demonstrate Honda’s commitment to supporting Historically Black Colleges and Universities and to helping young people follow their dreams.

 HCASC Electronic Press Kit: http://www.epklink.com/hondaallstar/

 Photos/Multimedia Gallery Available: http://www.businesswire.com/cgi-bin/mmg.cgi?eid=6658416&lang=en.